1. Output information

 The data collated within this release provide a clearer understanding of the prevalence of domestic abuse, victim characteristics and the criminal justice system’s response to both victims and perpetrators of domestic abuse.
 It is hoped that this understanding will lead to better support for abuse victims and an increased willingness of victims to report their experiences.

-See the Uses and users of the domestic abuse in England and Wales release in Section 4 for more information.
+See Section 4: Quality summary for more information on the uses and users of the domestic abuse in England and Wales release.

 Accuracy and reliability